SamsonGudise/k8scluster.local/README.md

 * clone this repository
 * `git clone https://github.com/SamsonGudise/k8scluster.local.git`
 * `vi create-preview-script.sh `
-*  edit  all parameters below,  Kops can build those subnets for you or you can create subnets
+*  edit parameters below,  Kops can build those subnets for you or you can create subnets
 *  if you choose to create subnets, make sure provide subnet-ids for each  subnets in config.yaml file
 * ` __CLUSTER__=your-clustername`
 * ` __DOMAIN__=k8scluster.local `